Djidiouf/bbot/README.md

     Someone: !steamprice Cities:Skylines
     TheBot : Cities: Skylines is at 27.99 EUR (from: 27.99 EUR , discount: 0%)
-    TheBot : About: Cities: Skylines is a modern take on the classic city simulation.
-The game introduces new game play elements to realize the thrill and hardships of cr [...]
+    TheBot : About: Cities: Skylines is a modern take on the classic city simulation. [...]
     TheBot : Metacritic: 86
     TheBot : SteamStore: http://store.steampowered.com/app/255710?cc=fr